Vani1210/my-first-repo/README.md

 # my-first-repo

-#Every thing is so good!
-Positive vides..
+#Every thing is so good in life!
+Positive vibes..